Tessera lusoria

 The term tessera lusoria (plural: tesserae lusoriae), is a modern archaeological name coined by Christian Hülsen in 1896, to denote a collection of tokens made of flattened bone or ivory and characterized by a parallelepiped shape.
 Tesserae lusoriae date to the Republican period.
 The production process involved shaping, filing, and engraving bone from a bovine limb, resulting in moldings at the ends of the tokens.
 Many examples of tesserae lusoriae have a rounded part decorated with concentric circles; a hole was often drilled through the circular part to allow a string to be placed through the hole, tying the tokens together and allowing them to be carried as a set.

-According to a 2017 article by Italian scholar Marc Guàrdia i Llorens, 147 tesserae lusoriae have been identified in the archaeological record; 124 were unearthed in Italy, 2 in Gaul, 13 in Spain, and 8 on Delos.
-Archaeologist Dr. Francisco Germán Rodríguez-Martín calculated a similar number, although he identified 21 examples from Spain.
-Examples of tesserae lusoriae from throughout the Roman Empire display differences in ornamentation, inscription, and numbering; these discrepancies indicate that the tokens were made from separate, regional workshops.
-However, Dr. Rodríguez-Martín argues that the tokens were manufactured in Italy and imported to distant regions, citing examples of tesserae lusoriae in Spain found near the coast.
+About 240 tesserae lusoriae have been identified in the archaeological record.
+Tesserae lusoriae from throughout the Roman Republic display slight differences in ornamentation, inscription, and numbering; these discrepancies indicate that the tokens were made from separate, regional workshops.
+It has been suggested that these tokens were manufactured in Italy and imported to distant regions, with several tesserae lusoriae in Spain found near the coast, which might have travelled together with military troops.

 Tessera lusoria inscribed with the word "ebriose," meaning "drunkard."

-With a few exceptions, tesserae typically feature an inscription with word, often an adjective, and a numeral on the opposite side.
+With a few exceptions, tesserae typically feature an inscription with a word, often an adjective, and a numeral on the opposite side.
 In some examples, the numeral is sometimes accompanied by either exclusively the letter "A" or an "A" alongside a lambda.
 These unique markings possibly signify a separate type of token from more standard pieces, with the lambda potentially serving as a modifier.
 Suggestions link low-numbered tokens to derogatory expressions such as "gulo" or "piger," meaning "glutton" and "dull person" respectively, and high-numbered ones to more positive traits such as "benignus" or "felix," meaning "kind" or "lucky" respectively.
 Certain numbers may also have correlated to specific types of negative characteristics; multiple, separate tokens inscribed with the numeral "4" all utilize words referencing the idea of gluttony.
 The word "gulo" appears on tokens from Gabii and Perugia, the word "ebriose" (meaning "drunk") appears on different token, and another example contains the word "vapio" (possibly related to the word "vappa," meaning flat wine or a worthless person).
 The more profane phrases are typically written in the vocative case, while the more positive traits are typically expressed in the nominative.
 Some tesserae lusoriae contain verbs in their inscriptions: one token reads "vix rides," meaning "you're almost laughing" or "you're finally laughing."
 If the token is flipped word side-up along the long edge, then the number always appears on the right side.